 - When you arrive to class, please connect to CMU’s secure WiFi network (CMU-SECURE) using your Andrew credentials (Andrew ID and your Andrew ID password).

 All employees, students, contractors and anyone else planning to be on campus who exhibits COVID-19 symptoms must stay home.

 Information regarding your circumstances will only be shared as necessary for the university to safeguard the community and to comply with any applicable laws or government orders.
-They must stay home and cannot return to campus unless cleared by a healthcare practitioner.
-Faculty and staff should provide documentation of their clearance to the CMU Office of Human Resources by contacting Matt McCabe, Leaves Administration Manager (email@example.com).
-Students should provide documentation of their clearance to Lauren Schachar (firstname.lastname@example.org).
+You must stay home and cannot return to campus unless cleared by a healthcare practitioner.
+Faculty and staff should provide documentation of their clearance to the CMU Office of Human Resources by contacting Matt McCabe, leaves administration manager.

-Enhanced Sanitation and Disinfection
+Enhanced sanitation and disinfection